xXHenneBXx/Bitaxe-Hashrate-Benchmark/README.md

 - Automatic saving of benchmark results
 - Graceful shutdown with best settings retention
 - Docker support for easy deployment
+- Added Fan and Power Monitor
+- asyncio and aiohttp used for better handling of real time and cleanliness

 ## Prerequisites

 - Python 3.11 or higher